PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 adapters instead of two.
 That behavior is documented before a separate fix;
 it is not silently combined with this transactional correction.

+### QLinear SiLU legacy-consumer deduplication

+The remaining strict xfail is fixed by deduplicating final-Mul consumer operator indices in first-observed order before classifying their input slots.
+The consumer map may still represent every matching edge, but each downstream operator is planned exactly once and every matching slot within that operator receives exactly one adapter.
+A same-consumer two-slot ADD now creates two adapters rather than four.
+A separate two-consumer fixture proves distinct consumer order, deterministic adapter naming, and one adapter per edge.
+Single- slot behavior, fixed-point counts, permutation reuse/collision handling, all ordinary rejections, and production call boundaries remain unchanged.
+No strict xfail remains for this owner.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current